 o trust set up from money paid as a result of a personal injury or damages administered at the discretion of the court awarded for personal injury; or

 o if under eighteen, in compensation for death of one or both parents.

-Direct deductions from Income Support can be made to cover a number of items

-    including arrears of rent, rates, electricity, water charges (if introduced) or

-    for recovery of overpayments, recovery of Social Fund loans, Child Support

-    maintenance, integration loans paid to refugees and fines.
+Direct deductions from Income Support can be made to cover a number of items including arrears of rent, rates, electricity, water charges (if introduced) or for recovery of overpayments, recovery of Social Fund loans, Child Support maintenance, integration loans paid to refugees and fines.

-    Deductions to a maximum amount of £10.80 can now be deducted to repay tax credit

-    overpayments and self assessment tax debts.
-However written consent to HMRC is

-    required and the consent can also be withdrawn.
+Deductions to a maximum amount of £11.10 per week can now be deducted to repay tax credit overpayments and self-assessment tax debts.
+However written consent to HMRC is required and the consent can also be withdrawn.

-    If in mortgage arrears, no amount can be deducted towards arrears where the

-    lender is covered by the mortgage payments scheme.
-This will apply to most
+If in mortgage arrears, no amount can be deducted towards arrears where the lender is covered by the mortgage payments scheme.
+This will apply to most lenders.

-    lenders.

-    For arrears of housing costs, £3.60 weekly for each housing debt (maximum of

-    £10.80) will be deducted towards the arrears.
-For fuel debts, estimated weekly

-    use plus £3.55 weekly for arrears of each fuel debt (maximum £7.20 for arrears)

-    will be deducted.
+For arrears of housing costs, £3.70 per week for each housing debt (maximum of £11.10) will be deducted towards the arrears.
+For fuel debts, estimated weekly use plus £3.70 per week for arrears of each fuel debt (maximum £7.40 for arrears) will be deducted.

-    Where a person does not receive CTC, deductions from Income Support for housing

-    costs (except for mortgage interest payments) and fuel arrears are subject to a

-    maximum of 25 per cent of a person's applicable amount (excluding help with

-    housing costs) except where the person gives her/his consent for the higher
+Where a person does not receive CTC, deductions from Income Support for housing costs (except for mortgage interest payments) and fuel arrears are subject to a maximum of 25 per cent of a person's applicable amount (excluding help with housing costs) except where the person gives her/his consent for the higher deduction.

-    deduction.

 Where a person or partner receives CTC, the 25 per cent maximum is applied to the total of a person’s applicable amount (excluding help with housing costs) plus Housing Benefit for rates and Child Benefit.